 James PA, Oparil S, Carter BL, et al. 2014 evidence-based guideline for the management of high blood pressure in adults: report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
 JAMA.
 2014;311(5):507-520.
 PMID: 24352797 www.ncbi.nlm.nih.gov/pubmed/24352797.

 National Heart, Lung, and Blood Institute.
-What is the DASH Eating Plan? www.nhlbi.nih.gov/health/health-topics/topics/dash.
-Accessed June 29, 2017..
+Description of the DASH eating plan. www.nhlbi.nih.gov/health/health-topics/topics/dash.
+Accessed June 29, 2017.

 Victor RG.
 Arterial hypertension.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 67.

 Victor RG, Libby P. Systemic hypertension: management.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 44.

 Updated by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.